 How to Make Your Funeral Wishes Known to Your Loved Ones

 As an estate planning attorney, I am always addressing the issue of mortality.
-Let's face it, everyone is going to die, and yet I am amazed at how many people do not leave any type of verbal or written instructions for their loved ones to follow after they're gone.
+Let's face it; everyone is going to die, and yet I am amazed at how many people do not leave any verbal or written instructions for their loved ones to follow after they're gone.
 And no, I am not just referring to instructions about what they would want to happen to their property, which should be written down in a last will and testament or a revocable living trust, but what type of funeral arrangements they would want and what should happen to their remains after they're gone.

 Below, you will find a list of tips to follow to make your final wishes known to your loved ones.

 Do Not Make Your Will or Trust the Only Place Where You Write Down Your Wishes

 Your last will and testament or revocable living trust is the place where you should write down what you want to happen to your property after you die.
 And, it should include who should be in charge of making sure that your property goes where you want it to go.
 Your will or trust should not be the only place where you list your funeral wishes though.
 Why not?
 Because usually by the time your will or trust is located and read, your loved ones will have already made all of the decisions about the disposition of your remains (burial or cremation) and memorial.

 Write Down Your Funeral Wishes in a Writing Separate From Your Will or Trust